Enjoying our puzzle hints?

 Why is “RICH” in the Purple group?

-Adrienne Rich, an American poet and essayist known for her feminist and political works
+Adrienne Rich, an American poet and essayist known for her feminist and social justice works

 Word definitions